Prior99/go3/README.md

 If the server is not autoreloading on change, type `rs` and hit enter.

-### Frontend
+### Web Frontend

-To run the frontend execute, while a server is reachable:
+To run the web frontend execute, while a server is reachable:

 ```
-make run-frontend
+make run-web
 ```